A young Venetian man abandoned at the court of Kublai Khan, seeking to survive the court of the Khan of Khans

 - Curb-Stomp Battle: Jia Sidao effortlessly beats up the strongest man in the Chinese army to show his strength.
 When Marco fights him in the last episode Jia effortlessly beats the shit out of him.

-- Defiant to the End: His Famous Last Words feature him whispering that the Song Dynasty will last ten thousand more years.
+- Defiant to the End: His last words feature him whispering that the Song Dynasty will last ten thousand more years.